NHSDigital/bcss-playwright/docs/utility-guides/SubjectAssertion.md

 ## Overview

 The `subject_assertion` function is used to verify that a subject in the database matches a set of criteria.
-If the subject does not match all criteria, the function will iteratively remove criteria (except NHS number) and retry, logging any criteria that caused the assertion to fail.
+If the subject does not match all criteria, the function will iteratively loop through each criteria (except NHS number), logging any criteria that caused the assertion to fail.

 ---